AQT can generate a script to resynchronize the contents of the two tables. Options for this are specified on the Script Options tab.

-In the Generate Script box you can specify whether:
+In the Generate Resync Script box you can specify whether:

 Note: when generating Update and Insert statements, AQT will only include the columns which are being compared.
 If you exclude a column from the compare, it will not be included in the Update / Insert.
 Because no matching column has been specified, AQT is unable to know what value to use for the Update / Insert.

-If you are comparing a query (rather than a table), you can only generate a resync script if it is an Updateable Query.
+If you are comparing a query (rather than a table), you can only resync this if it is an Updateable Query.
 This is one which:

 These options specify which SQL statements to include in the script.
 These allow you to control what categories of changes are to be applied to the target table.

 By default AQT will include update, insert and delete statements.
 You may only wish to de-select deletes, for instance, if you only want updates and inserts applied to the target table.
 This can be used to avoid inadvertent deletion of data.

 Generate Updates as Delete / Inserts.
 When this option is selected, AQT will generate an update statement as a delete followed by an insert.
 This is useful in circumstances when foreign key relationships on a table prevent an update from happening.
 In this case a delete/insert may work more successfully.